-The OSNAP Change Model walks you through a series of steps programs in our intervention have used to create healthy changes in out-of-school time.
-This is a comprehensive approach takes staff from start to finish as they assess the physical activity and nutrition environment, identify areas for improvement, learn in a series of collaborative meetings, build communication for healthy messaging, set goals for change, re-evaluate environments, and celebrate successes.
+The OSNAP model walks you through a series of steps to create healthy changes in out-of-school-time programs.
+This is a comprehensive approach to assess a program’s physical activity and nutrition environment, identify areas for improvement, learn in a series of collaborative meetings, build communication for healthy messaging, set goals for change, re-evaluate environments, and celebrate successes.

 Click the topics below to learn more.

-Begin with the self-assessment, assigning someone (site director, staff member or independent consultant) to make observations each day for one week at each out of school time program.
-This will give your team the most complete picture of how your programs align with OSNAP’s nutrition and physical activity Environmental Goals.
+Begin with the self-assessment.
+Assign someone (site director, staff member, or independent consultant) to make observations each day for one week (five days total) at each of your out-of-school-time programs.
+This will give your team the most complete picture of how your programs align with OSNAP’s nutrition and physical activity goals.

-If it is not possible to complete the 5 day self-assessment given time or staff constraints, someone at each program can fill out the brief evaluation with their best guesses of the physical activity and nutrition offered to get a sense of whether your programs are meeting the Environmental Goals.
+If it is not possible to complete the five-day self-assessment given time or staff constraints, have someone at each program fill out the brief evaluation with their best guesses of the physical activity and nutrition offered to get a sense of whether your programs are meeting the goals.

-Using the assessment results and Tip Sheets/Fast Maps, each program should complete the Action Planning Guide to specify goals, action steps for change, responsibilities, and timelines.
-Make sure programs set practice, policy, and communication action steps for each goal they are working towards.
-There is also space to specify barriers that might need to be addressed or additional resources staff may need to reach their goals (check out our resources page for great OSNAP, Food and Fun and external resources).
+Using the assessment results and Tip Sheets/Fast Maps, complete the Action Planning Guide to specify goals, action steps for change, responsibilities, and timelines.
+Make sure your team sets practice, policy, and communication action steps for each goal they are working toward.

 Powerpoint slides for 3 Learning Collaboratives are available here.
 You can use the slides, or the information within them, during staff trainings.

-Make sure to communicate practice and policy changes to parents, children, staff, and community partners.
+Make sure to communicate your program’s practice and policy changes to parents, children, staff, and community partners.

 Identify the action steps and goals your programs accomplished.
-Communicate these successes with staff, parents, and children via newsletters, meetings, or celebrations (See the Resources page for healthy celebration ideas).
-Submit your successes, including strategies for completing action steps and goals, to the Harvard School of Public Health Prevention Research Center.
+Communicate these successes with staff, parents, and children via newsletters, meetings, or celebrations (see the Resources page for healthy celebration ideas).
+Submit your successes, including strategies for completing action steps and goals, to the Harvard Prevention Research Center on Nutrition and Physical Activity at the Harvard School of Public Health.